 Heat up 1-2 tablespoons of oil in a large pan and brown the crepes a little on a low-medium heat for a couple of minutes on each side (you will need to add a bit more oil when you turn the crepes over).
 Take care not to burn them, remember you only need to crisp them up a bit as they've already been cooked.
 Serve immediately.

-Pin this Polish Krokiety with Beets and Cabbage recipe to make later!
+Pin Polish Krokiety Crepes with Beets and Cabbage!

 Looking for more easy, delicious Polish recipes?